marklindsey11/dbt-core/docker/README.md

   --build-arg dbt_third_party=<pip_parsable_install_string> \
   <path/to/dockerfile>
 ```

-> Note: By overiding build args it is very possible to build an image with incompatible versions of adapter and core!
->
->TODO: Provide compatibility matrix or other instructions to determine corectness of versions.

 ### Examples:
 To build an image named "my-dbt" that supports redshift using the latest releases: